 - CT Scan: Helps detect the enlarged pulmonary artery and find out the other probable causes for the condition

-- Echocardiogram: Helps get better understanding of the status of the blood pressure
+- Echocardiogram: Helps get a better understanding of the status of the blood pressure

 - Electrocardiogram (ECG): Helps get a complete overview of the heart’s activity & strain

-- Exercise testing: Helps monitor the changes in oxygen level, heart function and other things.
+- Exercise testing: Helps manage the changes in oxygen level, heart function and other things.

 If these tests show that you might have Pulmonary Arterial Hypertension, your doctor will need to do a right heart catheterization to be sure.

-If for sure you are diagnosed with the condition, the treatment plan for the same will vary from person to person, so your treatment plan will be specific to your needs.
+If for sure you are diagnosed with the condition, the treatment plan for the same will vary from person to person.
+Hence, your treatment plan will be specific to your needs.
 Ask your doctor what your options are and what to expect.

 One of the best ways to deal with such a condition is by staying active.
 Simple exercises like taking a walk will help the breathing get better.
 Just like anyone else, it’s advisable to follow a healthy diet with lots of fruits, vegetables and whole grains.